-Doctors who can provide nonsurgical treatment of spinal stenosis may be:
+Doctors who can provide treatment of spinal stenosis may be:

-- Rheumatologists, who treat arthritis and related disorders.
+- Rheumatologists, who specialize in treating musculoskeletal diseases and autoimmune disorders.

 Research Progress Related to Spinal Stenosis

-The National Institutes of Health (NIH) and other federal agencies are supporting several research projects related to spinal stenosis.
+The NIAMS and other federal agencies are supporting several research projects related to spinal stenosis.
 For example: